llingg/docs-opmanual_autolab/book/opmanual_autolab/45_localization_system_software/50_ros_listener.md

 # The ROS listener {#localization-ros-listener status=ready}

-Excerpt: The details of the first layer of the system, the ros wrapper
+Excerpt: The details of the first layer of the localization system, the ros wrapper.

 <div class='requirements' markdown="1">

-Requires:

-Results:
+Requires: Knowing what the processed input to the localization system is. ()[#localization-input-processing].

+Results: Knowing the role of the ROS listener (layer 1) of the localization system does.
 </div>

 <minitoc/>

+## The place of the layer in the bigger picture

+As stated in [](#part:autolab-localization-software), the localization graph optimizer works in layers:

+* 1) The **ROS listener**, that receives the transforms data from the apriltag extraction and odometry
+* 2) The **Resampler**, that filter the data inside the graph
+* 3) The **Duckietown Graph Builder**, that creates and manage the graph
+* 4) The **g2o graph builder**, a custom wrapper around the g2o library.

+This part of the docs focuses on **layer 1, the ROS listener**.

 This layer has the rode node.
 It can work either online or offline:

 - Online : it has ros subscriber to `/pose_acquisition/poses` and `/pose_acquisition/odometry`, which respectively receive transforms from apriltag detection and odometry transforms
 - Offline : it receives a rosbag containing the same type of information and plays it back to the same subscribers

-The purpose of this node is to feed transforms to the resampler (that feeds them to the graph builder).
-The transforms all need to be formatted the same way and have consistent agent names between them (see example below).
-To do so, there is some work
+The received stamped transforms all need to be **filtered and formatted** the same way and have consistent agent names between them (see example below).

+Note: **Notation**: This layer receives **stamped transforms** and outputs **formatted transforms** to the [resampler](#localization-resampler).

-## For apriltag transforms
+## For stamped transforms from Apriltag detection

-Upon receiving a apriltag transform, we needs to filter the transform's following attributes:
+Upon receiving a stamped transform from an Apriltag detection, we needs to filter the stamped transform's following attributes:

 - `header.frame_id` --> agent which detected the apriltag
 - `header.tag_id` --> apriltag number

 The `frame_id` will always be a duckiebot or a watchtower, for instance `autobot01` or `watchtower03`.
 But the `tag_id` will always be a number.
 We therefore need a list of apriltag attribution.
 For instance, the default attribution of apriltag 402 is `autobot03`, but the one for apriltag 53 is a traffic sign.

 There are three possible case for a apriltag message: